 What kinds of recreational uses will be allowed?

 Use of the property will be specified by the future land manager with public input.
 The land will be open to the public, and various forms of non-motorized recreation will be allowed, such as hiking, biking, horseback riding and wildlife viewing.
 Other potential uses include camping and bow hunting.
-A user fee may be put in place to help support the purchase and maintenance of the land.
+A user fee may be put in place to help support the maintenance of the land.

 Will there be motorized access?

 The purchase agreement indicates that motorized access will be limited to authorized vehicles for emergency and maintenance access.